 An ADAS and AV development platform must offer a software environment that supports established research tools.
-The DRIVE AGX Developer Kit supports a tailored Linux-derivate that provides a familiar environment to researchers.
+The DRIVE AGX Developer Kit supports a tailored Linux derivative that provides a familiar environment to researchers.
 The possibility of running numerous popular Linux libraries makes it easy to migrate existing code.

-The DRIVE AGX Developer Kit comes with plenty resources to jump-start development:
+The DRIVE AGX Developer Kit comes with plenty of resources to jump-start development:

-- Extensive documentation explains technical details and explain samples you can use as reference for your own applications.
+- Extensive documentation explains technical details and offers samples that you can use as reference for your own applications.

-* only accessible post NVIDIA DRIVE Developer Program for DRIVE AGX registration.
+* Accessible with registration in the NVIDIA DRIVE Developer Program for DRIVE AGX